wildanazz/personal-portfolio/README.md

-# Wildanazz.com
+# wildanazz.com

-Welcome to the Wildanazz.com repository!
-This project is a personal website showcasing the portfolio, projects, and achievements of Wildan Azz.
-The site is designed to provide visitors with information about Wildan's skills, experience, and professional journey.
+Welcome to the wildanazz.com repository!
+This is a personal website that showcases my skills, experience, and professional journey.

 ## Table of Contents